United Jewish Foundation - Bloomfield Hills, Michigan

 - Distributions to Jewish Federation's Annual Campaign

-- Grants to qualified 501(c)(3) organizations serving Jewish and non-sectarian communities
+- Grants to qualified 501(c)(3) organisations serving Jewish and non-sectarian communities

 Priority Areas